openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 .. tip::

-    In CEO, this is handled through the Institution's Project interface.
+    In CEO, this is handled through the institution's **Project** interface.

 .. _Section 4.2.4: